Looting of the Eastern Mausoleum: Looting operation

 On June 12, 1928, Sun Dianying ordered a large-scale graverobbing operation that removed almost all the underground funeral objects of the Huifeiling and Yuling Mausoleums and the underground palace of Puxiangyu East Dingling.
 Ma Futian, Regimental Commander in the 28th Army of Zhang Zuolin, had quietly occupied Malanyu.
 Sun Dianying ordered Tan Wenjiang, one of his division commanders, to capture the tomb area.
 At dawn on July 2, Ma Futian was driven away and Tan's army looted the mausoleums in Malanyu.
 After that, Sun's army went straight to the area of the Eastern Qing Tombs, pretending to engage in war exercises in the area.
 Tan Wenjiang placed policemen all around, denying access to the area and signs declared the army was "protecting the Tombs" to prevent interference.
+The looting operation was directed by Sun Dianying from his car.
+Trucks were on hand to speed away with the loot as soon as they were loaded.